Date of Degree

 Recommended Citation

 Haman, John Patrick.
-"The sanctification of friendship: reconciling preferential and non-preferential loves in Søren Kierkegaard's Works of love." master's thesis, University of Iowa, 2011.
+"The sanctification of friendship: reconciling preferential and non-preferential loves in Søren Kierkegaard's Works of love."
+MA (Master of Arts) thesis, University of Iowa, 2011.